dlbewley/alfred-rh411/README.md

 # Red Hat 411 Alfred Workflow

 RH411 [Alfred](https://www.alfredapp.com/) workflow provides lookup and display of Red Hat colleagues.
-VPN is required, as it conects to corporate directories.
+VPN is required, as it connects to corporate directories.

 # rhldap